MCP Explained: The Open Standard Making AI Actually Useful in 2026

 }

 MCP gives AI real power — which means real responsibility.
-Three rules:
+If you only follow five rules, make them these:

 The Future: MCP + Agents + Skills = Autonomous AI Workforce